panoptesDev/Safecoin/docs/src/wallet-guide/paper-wallet.md

 ## Paper Wallet Usage

-Solana commands can be run without ever saving a keypair to disk on a machine.
+Safecoin commands can be run without ever saving a keypair to disk on a machine.
 If avoiding writing a private key to disk is a security concern of yours, you've come to the right place.